nerdflu/goldcoastmakeupartist/index.md

 If you are interested in booking Holli for your wedding, please call her on 0423 873 783 or email her at hollileighmakeupartist@hotmail.com

 If you're looking for someone who can create natural and gorgeous looks for your special day contact Holli Leigh - our most highly recommended mobile makeup artist on the Gold Coast!

+##Makeup Artists Gold Coast

+###Makeup Artists Broadbeach

+Holli Leigh is a passionate, talented and artistic make up artist who services all of Gold Coast and will come to you in Broadbeach.
+If you're looking for a makeup artist in Broadbeach, contact Holli Leigh now!

+###Makeup Artist Surfers Paradise

+There are many makeup artists in Surfers Paradise but Holli Leigh is our most recommended.
+She loves to make people look amazing and feel their best.
+She can bring her makeup to your hotel, home, office or event and she can do bookings on short notice.
+Book Holli Leigh now!

+### Makeup Artist Coolangatta

+Holli Leigh is a passionate and talented make-up artist who services all of Gold Coast and will come to you in Coolangatta.
+Holli offers a variety of makeup applications for different occasions, such as weddings, formals, graduations or just about any occasion!
+If you're looking for a professional make up artist near Coolangatta then contact Holli Leigh now!